Deadliest phase of fentanyl crisis eases, as all states see recovery

 Still, Dasgupta — and other addiction experts interviewed by NPR — said this isn't a moment to declare victory.
 People surviving addiction to fentanyl and other toxic street drugs are often still profoundly unwell.

-According to Moraff, the latest samples show fentanyl potency dropping by as much as fifty percent, often replaced by powerful animal tranquilizers such as xylazine and medetomidine.
+According to Moraff, the latest samples show fentanyl potency dropping by as much as 50%, often replaced by powerful animal tranquilizers such as xylazine and medetomidine.

-Dr. Ben Cocchiaro, a Philadelphia physician who treats patients experiencing addiction in the Kensington neighborhood agreed new drugs being sold on the street appear to kill fewer people, while still causing serious harm.
+Dr. Ben Cocchiaro, a Philadelphia physician who treats patients experiencing addiction in the Kensington neighborhood, agreed that new drugs being sold on the street appear to kill fewer people, while still causing serious harm.

 "It does seem to be less lethal, but not less dangerous," Cocchiaro said.
 "We're seeing plenty of problems that come from [these substances].
 Xylazine has really bad skin wounds.
 Medetomidine has just a terrible withdrawal syndrome."